3d-perception-lab/3d-perception-lab.github.io/content/publications/datasets/bunker-dvi.md

 The dataset features high-quality ground truth obtained by registering the LiDAR scans in the ground truth map (FARO Focus 3D):
 ![](/images/bunker-dvi-dataset_scan_in_map_gt.jpg)

+- youtube video
+- link to dataset website
+- link to paper